Student Loans & Flight Scholarships

 You can apply for scholarship sponsorhip locally!

-However, if you secure a sponsor who is either a private individual (such as a relative) or a business (or government) organization, a mere letter of sponsorship submitted with the visa application will not suffice.
+However, if your sponsor is either a private individual (such as a relative) or a business (or government) organization, a mere letter of sponsorship submitted with the visa application will not suffice.
 Such individuals or organizations must transfer the necessary funds to a specially designated scholarship escrow account.
 This account, which can be opened by a domestic or North American escrow company, must explicitly state that the funds are earmarked for your tuition abroad and can only be reclaimed by the sponsor in the event that you are unable to obtain a student visa.
 This requirement extends beyond providing proof of funding to the consulate; it necessitates presenting the terms and conditions of the escrow account charter.

-Local Student Loan with "SLAS" Package
+Local Student Loan with "SLAS" Petition

 A real possibility of obtaining student loans with our support paperwork from your own bank